 The agenda is currently in development and will be updated here as details come to hand.
 To join SPIDER and to receive updates, sign up to the SPIDER Special Interest Division using the form at: https://www.ingsa.org/join-s/

-SPIDER's next meeting will take place in Vienna on the 25th-27th November!
-This will be held in collaboration with the Austrian Federal Ministry for Europe, Integration and Foreign Affairs (BMEIA), the International Institute for Applied Systems Analysis (IIASA), the Vienna School of International Studies and the Natural History Museum Vienna.
+The Vienna meeting of SPIDER/FMSTAN was held in collaboration with the Austrian Federal Ministry for Europe, Integration and Foreign Affairs (BMEIA), the International Institute for Applied Systems Analysis (IIASA), the Vienna School of International Studies and the Natural History Museum Vienna.

-Already this is shaping up to be an important meeting, with Jeffery Sachs, Special Advisor to the UN Secretary-General on the SDGs, and Martin Lees, former Secretary General of the Club of Rome, providing keynote speeches.
-This meeting will be held in partnership with FMSTAN.
+Of particular note were the presentations from Jeffery Sachs, Special Advisor to the UN Secretary-General on the SDGs, and Martin Lees, former Secretary General of the Club of Rome, who provided keynote speeches.

 Muscat, Oman – February 2019

 The inaugural meeting of the SPIDER Special Interest Division was held in collaboration with the Ocean Economy and Future Technology Conference in Muscat, Oman in Feb 2019.
 In a joint meeting with the FMSTAN network, over 50 people attended to discuss the future of the new network and how SPIDER can become a global voice for Science Diplomacy theory, practice and advice.

 It was a highly energising workshop that covered a range of issues across Data Diplomacy, international principles for the conduct of scientists in emergencies, Science Diplomacy for the SDGs and ongoing topics of interest to SPIDER.

 The meeting included presentations from: